yidaiqiushen/SPL-MLL/README.md

   `python main.py --load=False`

 ## Citation
-If you find that SPL-MLL helps your research, please cite our paper.
+If you find that SPL-MLL helps your research, please cite our paper in the future.

 ## Questions
 For any additional questions, feel free to email lijunbing@tju.edu.cn.